vmosharova/dreadsoft-ecommerce/README.md

 # Techical Assessment - Ecommerce Project with React 18

-This is a technical assessment - a demo project of an ecommerce store.
+This is a technical assessment - a demo project of an ecommerce store with a wallet integration.

 ## UI:
 - React 18